voxel51/fiftyone/app/packages/relay/README.md

 #### [`graphQLSyncFragmentAtom`](./src/graphQLSyncFragmentAtom.ts)

-A parametrized version of `graphQLSyncFragmentAtom`.
-Includes the optionl `sync` parameter to conditionally opt-in to fragment syncing given an atom instance's parameters `P`.
+A parameterized version of `graphQLSyncFragmentAtom`.
+Includes the optional `sync` parameter to conditionally opt-in to fragment syncing given an atom instance's parameters `P`.